The Slovenian language in the European Union

 Use of the Slovenian language in EU work processes

-The Ministry of Foreign Affairs monitors the use of Slovenian as an official EU language and fosters closer inter-institutional cooperation between Slovenian translation and interpretation departments and lawyer-linguists in EU institutions and experts in Slovenian state authorities and academic institutions.
+The Ministry of Foreign and European Affairs monitors the use of Slovenian as an official EU language and fosters closer inter-institutional cooperation between Slovenian translation and interpretation departments and lawyer-linguists in EU institutions and experts in Slovenian state authorities and academic institutions.

 The various aspects of using Slovenian in the legislative process – translation and interpretation – are provided in the manual Slovenian in EU Institutions (in Slovene), which contains a number of relevant mailboxes and links.